TinTinWinata/flink-linking-alert-poc/README.md

-# Flink Vehicle Duplicate Detection POC
+# Flink Vehicle Duplicate Alert POC

-This is a Proof of Concept (POC) demonstrating how to use Apache Flink for real-time duplicate vehicle alert detection.
+This is a Proof of Concept (POC) demonstrating how to use Apache Flink for real-time duplicate vehicle alert alert.
 The application processes vehicle alerts from RabbitMQ, detects duplicates for the same vehicle, and sends duplicate alerts to an HTTP endpoint.

 ## Overview